As a Manager that also produces personal fees you are, without a doubt, time poor.

 So these are my 5 easy to implement manager hacks that have always worked for me.
 I still insist that the Billing Managers role is that hardest in recruitment - let's make it easier if we can!

-For access to more free tips and tricks like this, join our community.
+For access to more free tips and tricks like this, join our community by clicking register at the top of the page.

 Let me know if you have any questions or have some success stories to share.